 “When Esau heard the words of his father, he cried with an exceedingly great and bitter cry, and said to his father, “Bless me—me also, O my father!”
 BLESS ME!

-In the morning light Jacob arose only to find not Rachel the pretty little ewe lamb but Leah her tender eyed sister.
+In the morning light, Jacob arose, only to find, not Rachel, the pretty little ewe lamb, but Leah, her tender eyed sister.
 Wild cow.
 Yes, that’s what Leah’s name means, that and weary, grief, and offense.
 Sorrow.
-One old legend explains that Rachel understood that her father had given Jacob her sister first and that she humbly helped her prepare her dress and become his bride knowing that she would be second.
+One teaching explains that Rachel understood that her father had given Jacob her sister first and that she humbly helped her prepare her dress and become his bride knowing that she would be second.
 That is heartbreaking too.